DCC-EX/mkdocs-test/docs/products/ex-sensorcam/02-ex-sensor-manual.md

 ![ESP32 CAM MB CH340](/_static/images/ex-sensorcam/esp32-cam-mb-ch340.png)

-So-without butchery, can only use the v1.6 CAM's on this board, and even then will have to hold the IO0 button in(grounding it) on reset until upload is progressing.
+So-without butchery, can only use the v1.6 CAM's on this board, and even then will have to hold the IO0 button in (grounding it) on reset until upload is progressing.
 As a workaround for v1.9, it may be possible to carefully slice off this MB GND socket completely.
 View the Camera side of the ESP32-CAM to distinguish the CAM boards.

-Identification: ESP32-CAM v1.6 has 4x jumpers beside UOR/UOT pins and v1.9 has 6x jumpers(inc. Reset).
+**Identification:** ESP32-CAM v1.6 has 4x jumpers beside UOR/UOT pins and v1.9 has 6x jumpers (inc. Reset).

-Using v1.6 with no RTS/DTR reset, users will have to boot up holding IO0 button in to get into programming mode.MB boards are sold mostly without headers and can come with either Type-C or micro-B in either size, 1 or 2 button.
+Using v1.6 with no RTS/DTR reset, users will have to boot up holding IO0 button in to get into programming mode.
+MB boards are sold mostly without headers and can come with either Type-C or micro-B in either size, 1 or 2 button.

 ### 1 Note on i2c clock frequency

-The newer drivers default to an i2c bus frequency of 100,000 Hz.
-With caution, this may be increased somewhat(e.g.200000) if the i2c bus is well tuned and all attached devices can handle higher frequencies.To set a higher frequency for example, place the following in mySetup.h or myHal.cpp I2Cmanager.forceClock(200000);//place after void halSetup(){
+The newer sensorCAM drivers default to an i2c bus frequency of 100,000 Hz.
+With caution, this may be increased somewhat (e.g. 200000) if the i2c bus is well tuned and all attached devices can handle higher frequencies.
+To set a higher frequency, for example, place the following in mySetup.h or myHal.cpp I2Cmanager.forceClock(200000); //place after void halSetup(){

 ### 2. Notes on 40-pin WROVER CAM and 38-pin breakout board

 Potentially simplest commercially available hookup for 40 pin WROVER-CAM:

-Software configuration: add#define CAMERA_MODEL_WROVER_KIT to configCAM.h
+Software configuration: add #define CAMERA_MODEL_WROVER_KIT to bottom of configCAM.h

-2x“Spare”(USB end) Vcc and GND pins not used with the 38 pin breakout board shown.
+2x“Spare”(USB end) Vcc and GND pins not used with the 38 pin breakout board shown. (remove?)

-Adding 1.0uF capacitor to reset(EN) pin ensures more reliable power-on reset.
+Adding 1.0uF capacitor between reset (EN) pin and gnd ensures more reliable power-on reset.

 Add a super-bright green LED and 330R from 3.3V to GPIO14 for programmable LED indicator.

-There is no white“flash” LED but, in sensorCAM mode, the on-board blue LED flashes instead.
+There is no white “flash” LED but, in sensorCAM mode, the on-board blue LED flashes instead.
+(GPIO2)

 The breakout board USB connectors are for an optional 5V power source ONLY.
 No comm's.

 Limit Vin barrel jack to 7-10V max to avoid destruction of the 1117C 5V regulator.(Vne= 16V)

-The endpoint shown should be powered with 3.3V from the CS end(NOT 5V), and 9V on GRNW/GRN Note: WROVER-CAM does not have a fitted external antenna socket like the ESP32-CAM.
+The CS endpoint shown should be powered with 3.3V from the CS end (NOT 5V), and 9V on GRNW/GRN
+Note: WROVER-CAM does not have a fitted external antenna socket like the ESP32-CAM.

 ![ESP32 Wrover CAM with Sparkfun Endpoint](/_static/images/ex-sensorcam/esp32-wrover-sparkfun-endpoint.png)

-For a limited reach, perhaps using a LTC4311“terminator” at the CS to boost signal rise tiles and range, the cheaper PCA9515A may be used with the Wrover-CAM connected as below.
+For a limited reach, perhaps using a LTC4311 terminator/buffer at the CS to boost signal rise times and range, the cheaper PCA9515A may be used with the Wrover-CAM connected as below.
+The cable to the CAM can be up to 2m long using twisted pairs (cat5?).

 ![ESP32 Wrover CAM with PCA9515A](/_static/images/ex-sensorcam/esp32-wrover-pca9515a.png)

-### 3. Note on enhanced't' command for handling/clearing pvtThresholds(version v319+):
+### 3. Note on enhanced 't' command for handling/clearing pvtThresholds (version v319+):

-t0,%% will cancel a pvtThreshold on S%% as always.(edited)t1,%% will cancel ALL pvtThresholds in bank% e.g.t1,30 t1,99 will cancel ALL pvtThresholds in the sensorCAM(i.e.S00 to S97)t99 will list ALL pvtThresholds in the sensorCAM by bank#(10 banks)(edited)t1 will toggle SCROLL ON/OFF as always.
-The'e' command is needed to make changes"permanent"
+**t0,%%** will cancel a _pvtThreshold_ on S%% as always.
+**t1,%%** will cancel ALL pvtThresholds in bank% e.g.t1,30
+**t1,99** will cancel ALL pvtThresholds in the sensorCAM(i.e.S00 to S97)
+**t99** will list ALL pvtThresholds in the sensorCAM by bank#(10 banks)
+**t1** will toggle SCROLL ON/OFF as always.
+The'**e**' command is needed to make changes"permanent"

-Version v319 also accepts minSensors up to maxSensors-1(edited)m#,%% will set maxSensors to%%. e.g.m10,30 sets maxSensors=030(leaving min2trip unchanged as does m0,30)(edited)n#,%% will set minSensors to%%. e.g. n10,27 sets minSensors=027 leaving nLED unchanged. n0,27 would set nLED to 0)
+Version v319 also accepts minSensors up to maxSensors-1
+**m#,%%** will set maxSensors to%%. e.g. m10,30 sets maxSensors=030 (leaving min2trip unchanged as does m0,30)
+**n#,%%** will set minSensors to%%. e.g. n10,27 sets minSensors=027 leaving nLED unchanged. n0,27 would set nLED to 0)

 ### 4. Notes on CS drivers v308& v309)

 Driver version v308 is intended for use with Prod versions 5.4.6 to 5.4.16.
 DCC-EX CS Prod.
 Versions 5.4.16+ incorporate v308 by default. v308 will not work with CS devel 5.5.15+.
-For CS devel versions look to v309(default).
+For CS devel versions look to v309 (default).
 Both these drivers MUST be used with sensorCAM version v320+ as earlier versions will not be recognized.

 ### ADDITIONAL RANDOM NOTES: